 SCHOOL PARTNER BASED PROGRAMMING

 Research has found that the Girls Inc. experience makes a lasting difference in the lives of the girls we serve.
 And so, we are compelled to grow and bring Girls Inc. to more youth.
-That is why we have expanded our service delivery model to include school-based programming for both girls and boys in grades 4-8 around healthy sexuality, substance use prevention, and self-esteem building.
+That is why we have expanded our service delivery model to include school-based programming for both girls and boys in grades 4-8 around conflict resolution, substance use prevention, and self-esteem building.

 TOO GOOD PROGRAM

 The Too Good for Drugs and the Social Perspectives Expansion is a family of evidence-based programs written by prevention specialists to build awareness of healthy life skills and promote unity throughout schools.
 Students come together to take a stand against unhealthy behaviors and share their commitment to leading a healthy life.
 Skill development concepts built into the program promote positive attitudes and choices.
 Too Good uses cooperative learning to give students the opportunity to have fun while participating in this program.
 Lessons include role-plays, in-class discussions, games, and more!